 - Purchase the complete Expat Arrivals USA Guide (PDF)

-Expats moving to the US will find a range of high-quality accommodation options available to them.
-While housing is expensive in the larger cities, expats on a budget can mitigate this effect by living on the outskirts rather than in the city centre.
+New arrivals moving to the US will find a range of high-quality accommodation options available to them.
+While housing is expensive in the larger cities, those on a budget can mitigate this effect by living on the outskirts rather than in the city centre.

 Whether new arrivals are looking to rent an apartment or are eager to purchase a piece of prime real estate, they're likely to find a home well suited to their individual needs and budget.